Eisenhower Matrix for Project Planning

 DO FIRST

-• Onboard a critical team member before the start date
+• Onboard critical team member before project start

 PLAN THIS WEEK